whitequark/blog/source/_posts/2014-04-15-a-guide-to-extension-points-in-ocaml.markdown

 Note that the features I describe in this article are so bleeding edge, it'll need constant transfusions just to stay alive.
-The last transfusion, er, update, happened on 2014-04-16.
+The last transfusion, er, update, happened on 2014-04-17.

+**Update 2014-04-17**: Camlp4 now works.
+Describe extension nodes properly.
+Make example more idiomatic.
+Add the section on packaging.

 In order to use the extension points API, you'll need a trunk compiler.
-In order to achieve anything useful, you would (oh, the irony) need a working camlp4 over the trunk compiler, which does not exist yet.
-So for the time being, extension points remain largely academic.

-You can install the trunk compiler with `opam`:
+As it already is not shipped with camlp4, you will need to install camlp4 separately.
+This all can be done with `opam`:

 ```
 opam switch reinstall 4.02.0dev+trunk
+opam remote add jpdeplaix git://github.com/jpdeplaix/opam-overlay
+opam install camlp4 ocamlfind oasis
 ```

 What is Camlp4?